rajusatheesh-developer/KEDA/KEDA.md

     target: azure-functions
 ```

+# Authentication Parameters

+When working with Azure Service Bus, you have two primary authentication methods: Connection String Authentication and Pod Identity-based Authentication.

+## Connection String Authentication

+You can authenticate using a connection string for the Azure Service Bus Namespace.
+Supported formats include:

+- **With SharedAccessKey**:
+    ```
+    Endpoint=sb://<sb>.servicebus.windows.net/;SharedAccessKeyName=<key name>;SharedAccessKey=<key value>
+    ```

+- **With SharedAccessSignature**:
+    ```
+    Endpoint=sb://<sb>.servicebus.windows.net/;SharedAccessSignature=SharedAccessSignature sig=<signature-string>&se=<expiry>&skn=<keyName>&sr=<URL-encoded-resourceURI>
+    ```

+Refer to [this page](#) for more information on using Shared Access Signatures.

+## Pod Identity-Based Authentication

+For pod-level authentication, you can use Azure AD Pod Identity or Azure AD Workload Identity providers.

+These authentication methods allow you to securely access Azure Service Bus resources from your Kubernetes pods using identity-based authentication.

 Adjust the trigger configuration to match your event source and authentication requirements.
 For furthur reading, please refer: https://keda.sh/docs/2.11/scalers/
 # Deploy and Configure Autoscaling